QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 For numerical code, C-level efficiency can be achieved in different ways.
 Preferred approaches differ in Python and Julia.
 On the one hand, authors of Python extension modules often make use of tools such as cython, or write their code in a way that is amenable to vectorization with numpy.
 On the other hand, Julia fully relies on just-in-time compilation and the LLVM stack.
 These two approaches are not easily reconcilable.

 As library authors, we directly work with C++ for the numerical code, and provide bindings for the preferred languages of the end users (Julia, Python, R, etc...).
-This is a usecase in which the `xtensor` C++ library particularly shines.
+This is a use case in which the `xtensor` C++ library particularly shines.

 `xtensor` is a C++ lazy tensor algebra library providing an API similar to that of numpy, including broadcasting and universal functions.
 You can check out the [numpy to xtensor cheat sheet](http://xtensor.readthedocs.io/en/latest/numpy.html).
 More importantly, `xtensor` is an *expression system*, which enables the use of tensor expressions backed by arbitrary backends such as